Home ] Tech Index ] Picture_This ] Autojumble ] Car Lists ] The53 ] FYI ]

 "The factory selected ratios are eminently suitable for either racing or stump pulling.
 They are, however, grossly unsuitable for cross country motoring!
 I will categorically state that operation of any T series engine at a steady 4500 rpm (this is 64.8 mph with the original 5.125/1 rear end) amounts to little more than an exercise in engine destruction."

-Carl's booklet on the subject, "Ring and Pinion Interchanges for the MG TD/TF", formerly distributed by VMG is now available through Moss Motors (Part # 212-350, $14.95 + s/h).
+Carl's booklet on the subject, "Ring and Pinion Interchanges for the MG TD/TF", formerly distributed by VMG has been made available through Moss Motors.
 The booklet is a very comprehensive text on the subject and is exceptionally precise in the information presented.
 Some folks find the amount of data presented as being a bit overwhelming.
 Sort of like the idea that getting an education at MIT is like getting a drink of water from a firehose.
 Nevertheless, it's well worth reading to gain an appreciation for what is necessary for a successful conversion.
-I heartily recommend it.

 Probably the most common conversion is to install the 4.3:1 ring and pinion from an MGA.
 This will change the road speed from about 14.4 mph/1000 rpm to about 17 mph/1000 rpm.
 In my case, with my 165/15 Dunlop SP-20 radials, I get 16.7 mph/1000, i.e., 60 mph is about 3600 rpm.
 I had my conversion performed by Rick Smith, Safety Fast Program chair of the NEMGTR.
 The conversion is something that a technically competent mechanic can do, but it's a bugger for a first-timer.
 The conversion has become quite popular to the point where a number of MG clubs have invested the time and effort to provide the service for their members.